nccgroup/ScoutSuite/README.md

 ## Description

-Scout2 is a security tool that lets AWS administrators asses their environment's security posture.
+Scout2 is a security tool that lets AWS administrators assess their environment's security posture.
 Using the AWS API, Scout2 gathers configuration data for manual inspection and highlights high-risk areas automatically.
 Rather than pouring through dozens of pages on the web, Scout2 supplies a clear view of the